We have a solution to end homelessness.

 Ann Arbor Housing Commission (AAHC)

 AAHC provides housing and related supportive services for low-income individuals and families.
 AAHC partners with housing and service providers to build healthy residential communities and promote an atmosphere of pride and responsibility.

-Avalon Housing develops and manages Permanent Supportive Housing (PSH) for people who are homeless and who have a mental or physical disability.
-They provide supportive services for adults and children living in PSH, with the goal of helping them maintain housing stability, increase self-determination, and build community.
+Avalon Housing develops and manages supportive housing for people who are homeless and who have a mental or physical disability.
+They provide essential supports for adults and children living in supportive housing with the goal of helping them maintain housing stability, increase self-determination and build community.

 Interfaith Hospitality Network (IHN) at Alpha House

 MAP supports the homeless community by offering Supportive Services for Veteran Family Program, operating a VA supported Grant and Per Diem Program, and providing permanent supportive housing to veterans and those with disabilities.

 Ozone House is a community-based, nonprofit agency that helps young people lead safe, healthy, and productive lives through intensive intervention and prevention services.
 They provide emergency shelter and permanent supportive housing for those ages 10-20.

 24/7 Hotline: (734) 662-2222.

 POWER Inc., a faith-based agency, is committed to providing services that foster a positive impact on the lives of families, in an effort to rebuild communities and foster growth.
 They operate a permanent supportive housing program for those experiencing homelessness.